5 nights starting from

 OUR VIEW ON THE HOTEL

 This lovely hotel is perfectly located close to all of Bruges main sights and for the tour as a whole.
-The Aragon also offers those little extra touches to make your stay extra special, such as L'Occitane toiletries.
+The Aragon also offers those little extra touches to make your stay extra special.

 Pre-tour accommodation is available at the Premier Travel Inn, London Kings Cross St Pancras, about a 5 minutes walk from St Pancras International, at an approximate rate of £120 per room.
 Bookings can be made direct with the hotel on 0871 527 8672 or visit their website.